krishkalai07/Chess/README.md

 Rook movement - Done

-Queen movement - Not started
+Queen movement - Done

-King movement - Not started
+King movement - In progress

+- King moves anywhere - Done

+- King should not move in an enemy controlled square - In progress

 Player turns - Not started